Abi-Liu/TextTunnel/README.md

 * Migrate your database by running `./scripts/migrateup.sh`
 * You can now run `make run-both`.
 Alternatively, you can also run `make run-server` and `make run-client` in separate terminal windows to achieve the same effect.
 * And there you go.
 You have your own local version up and running!

+## Contributing
+I would love your help!
+Contribute by forking the repo and opening pull requests.
+All pull requests should be submitted to the `main` branch.
+Feel free to submit an issue if you find a bug or just to request a feature you think should be included!